RuntimeTools/appmetrics-dash/README.md

 # appmetrics-dash

+appmetrics-dash provides a very easy to use, web based, dashboard to show the performance metrics of your running Node.js application.

+The data available on the dashboard is as follows:
+* HTTP Incoming Requests
+* HTTP Throughput
+* Average Reponse Times (top 5)
+* CPU
+* Memory
+* Heap
+* Event loop Latency
+* Environment
+* Other Requests
+* HTTP Outbound Requests

+As well as displaying data, it also provides the ability to generate both [Node Report][2] and Heap Snapshots directly from the dashboard.
+The Node Report will display in a new tab in the browser whilst the Heap Snapshot will be written to disk for loading into the Chrome DevTools for analysis.

-A dashboard to visualize the performance of your Node.js application.
-The dashboard uses "[Node Application Metrics][1]" to monitor the application.
+The dashboard uses [Node Application Metrics][1] to monitor the application.

 ## dash = require('appmetrics-dash').monitor()